deangibson89/betway-assessment-vue3-nuxt3/README.md

 # Betway Assesment

 Build an open bar tab web app in your preferred frontend framework.
-The web app should be as slim as possible, but cover the following:
+The web app should be as slim as possible, but cover the listed user stories.

+## User Stories

 - As a user I want a view that lists 3 different kinds of beverages.
 - As a user I should be able to enter how many of each type of beverage I want for a “round of drinks”.